sovahc/PWM-Fun/README.md

 You can use the ATmega internal oscillator if you are not using the WS2812.

 Don't forget to short J1 if you not use U2 (probably you don't need U2)

+The fans speed is controlled by the thermal sensor 1.
+The thermal sensor 2 is set to 50°C alarm.
+I use it to control the temperature of 12VHPWR connector 🩹